Some posts contain compensated links. Please read this disclaimer for more info.

 If you really want to get away from it all, jump on the boat from Herzeg-Novi or Miriste (to name just two points) and head over to beautiful and idyllic Dobrec!

-This is a pebbly clove, which will give you the ultimate in R&R, and you can hire a hammock and enjoy a relaxing day in the sun.
+This pebbly clove will give you the ultimate in R&R, and you can hire a hammock and enjoy a relaxing day in the sun.
 There is just one restaurant situated on the beachfront, and it serves delicious fresh fish and other local things to try out.
-Ideal for couples or anyone who just wants to disappear for a day!
+Ideal for couples or anyone who wants to disappear for a day!

 Jaz Beach, Budva

 Located in Budva, Jaz Beach is a busy stretch of sand with plenty of life going on around it.
-Certainly, the beach in Budva to be seen at, and this beach is quite long, so there is always space, even in the height of summer.
+Indeed, the beach in Budva is to be seen at, and this beach is quite long, so there is always space, even in the height of summer.

 The beach isn’t sandy; instead, it’s pebbly – but very clean and beautiful.
 There are many water-sports options here, as well as jet skiing and windsurfing if you want to try your hand at one of those adrenaline sports!

-During the summer months, there is also the Sea Dance Festival, which attracts countless visitors and brings a lively vibe to an already fun-filled area.
+There is also the Sea Dance Festival during the summer months, which attracts countless visitors and brings a lively vibe to an already fun-filled area.